 Lighten up on the shredded cheese, bacon bits, and crunchies and replace them with “better for you” items like berries, a small handful of nuts, pine nuts, beans or chickpeas.
 These items will add fiber to your salad to help fill you up.
 Make sure you don’t ruin it by dousing it in a high-calorie salad dressing.

 Bad advice.
 The meal many people choose to skip is breakfast.
 Eating nothing after an overnight fast is a sure way to send your blood sugar plummeting.
 That’ll send you scurrying to the vending machines by mid-morning for an unhealthy snack.

 Morning is a time to refuel after an overnight fast.
 Don’t even think about stepping out the door without eating something.

 Start the morning off right with a breakfast consisting of protein and fiber-rich carbs.
 An egg on a slice of whole-wheat toast, a bowl of oatmeal with nuts or a cup of plain Greek yogurt with berries are good options.
 Research shows that people who start the day with a protein-rich breakfast consume fewer calories later in the day.

 Be a Grazer

 Eat lean protein with every meal and fiber-rich carbs, not processed ones.
-Include a small amount of healthy fats from sources like olive oil, nuts, nut butters and fatty fish.
+Include a small number of healthy fats from sources like olive oil, nuts, nut butter and fatty fish.
 This will help you stay full between meals and snacks.